uharston/video-challenge/README.md

         .querySelector('.wistia_embed')
         .classList.add('wistia_async_' + medias[0].hashed_id, 'playlistLinks=auto');

-Referring back the events driven behavior that the Wistia Javascript Player API support, I utilized the `'play'`, `'secondsChange'`, and `'end'` callbacks implement real time features.
-You will notice the features involve sending info to be displayed on the video column from various source, or retrieving info from the video column to display on the embed area.
+Referring back to the event driven behavior that the Wistia Javascript Player API support, I utilized the `'play'`, `'secondsChange'`, and `'end'` callbacks to implement real-time features.
+You will notice the features involve sending info to be displayed on the video column from various sources or retrieving info from the video column to display on the embed area.

 `Playlist.sendPlayingStatusToColumn(hashed_id: string, isPlaying: boolean)` is used to send is playing status to column.